Newsman/newsman-api-python/README.md

 We send newsletters on behalf of our customers.

 NEW:
-- API is Python 3 compatible.
+- Code is Python 3 compatible.
 - API works only over SSL (secure connection)

 ## About Newsman API - version 1.2